-Our first course of action is to restore the flexibility and suppleness of your plantar fascia, foot and calve muscles.
+Our first course of action is to restore the flexibility and suppleness of your plantar fascia, foot, and calve muscles.
 Our experienced Active Release Technique ® providers are skilled at finding the exact spots causing your pain.
-Active Release is considered the gold standard in soft tissue therapy.
-It’s effective for overuse injuries like plantar fasciitis because it physically removes the resulting build up of scar tissue.
-It’s new, different and it works.
+It can be effective for overuse injuries like plantar fasciitis because it physically removes the resulting build-up of scar tissue.

-Our Shock Wave Therapy service uses a state-of-the-art Swiss made machine to send sound waves through your tissues (not electrical pulses).
-This improves your circulation, stimulates blood vessel growth and helps repair any tissue degeneration.
-Research shows plantar fasciitis treatment with Shock Wave Therapy can have up to a 90% success rate.
+Our Shock Wave Therapy service uses a state-of-the-art Swiss-made machine to send pressure waves through your tissues (not electrical pulses).
+This can improve your circulation, stimulate blood vessel growth, and help repair any tissue degeneration.

 What plantar fasciitis exercises or stretches are helpful?